This article was originally published on Oct. 22, 2020.

 With all of this in mind, how do we move forward with digital ID in a way that gives Canadians confidence and allows them to access key services and participate fully in an economy that is increasingly moving to a digital default?
 Below are three key considerations that public and private sector organizations should consider when working to shape a digital future that is secure, effective and inclusive.

-Government at the centre
+Digital identity standards with government at the centre

 For digital identity to fully provide its benefit to society it needs to be underpinned by foundational government credentials such as birth certificates, citizenship documents and driver’s licences.
 These documents sit at the centre of the identity ecosystem and are the means by which we obtain other trusted identities such as banking cards and employment credentials.
 Industry has an important role to play in establishing common standards and platforms to allow for digital identities to be used widely by all Canadians.
 Some recent steps, such as the Digital Identification and Authentication Council of Canada’s (DIACC) recent launch of the Pan-Canadian Trust Framework™, a set of digital ID and authentication industry standards for the implementation of digital ID across Canada, show progress in this work and a path for the acceleration of digital ID adoption.